 A few days later I saw a Dutch Imperial Pilsner reviewed in a Spanish beer blog.
-And a couple of weeks after that Stan Hieronymus wrote that Orval's Brew Master had also made an Imperial Pilsner in collaboration with an American Brewery.
+And a couple of weeks after, Stan Hieronymus wrote that Orval's Brew Master had also made an Imperial Pilsner in collaboration with an American Brewery.

 But what is an Imperial Pilsner, I'm sure many of you are asking?
 A strong Pale Lager with an ABV around 8%.